 The Primary Care Physician or the specialist (after the appropriate referral) is responsible for obtaining the authorizations necessary to initiate the appropriate medical services.
 The Santé Utilization Management committee will determine which services require prior authorization.

-The Primary Care Physicians act as "managers" and are responsible for ensuring that their patients in need of medical care beyond their scope of practice are referred to appropriate specialist providers.
-Referral forms are to be used when directing patients to contracted providers for services.
-(See Contracting and Participating Providers for plan physician names).
+The Primary Care Physicians act as "managers" and are responsible for ensuring that their patients in need of medical care beyond their scope of practice are referred to

 AUTHORIZATION PROCESS